Rules

 1. If you have fewer than 3 cards, draw until you have 3.

-2. If you have more than 7 cards, throw away cards until you have 7.
+2. If you have more than 7 cards, discard cards until you have 7.

-3. Refer to the Glossary if you run out of cards to draw.
+3. Refer to the Glossary ("Draw") if you run out of cards.

 3. Fight – see the Fighting rules.